semigroups/Semigroups/CONTRIBUTING.md

 * error messages should be in the following format:
   `ErrorMayQuit("Semigroups: NameOfWhateverContainingError: \n",
                 "something went wrong");`
+* functions and variables which will be unbound after they are read must have an underscore '_' at the start.
+* non-user operations must start SEMIGROUPS_
+* other non-user functions, variables etc should be stored inside the SEMIGROUPS global record (so that they do not pollute GAP with lots of internal names of functions).
+Remember that record look up can be expensive so if you need to use a function in SEMIGROUPS in a tight loop, then put it into a local variable.

 Adapted from the contributing files for [GAP](https://github.com/gap-system/gap/blob/master/CONTRIBUTING.md)